folio-org/folio-org.github.io/guides/install-frontend-module.md

 There is a separate procedure to [install a new back-end module](/guides/install-backend-module/).

-(After the new module has been operating in snapshot and testing environments, and an initial release is ready to be made, then instead follow the [release procedures](/guidelines/release-procedures/#add-to-platforms).)
+(After the new module has been operating in snapshot reference environments, and an initial release is ready to be made, then instead follow the [release procedures](/guidelines/release-procedures/#add-to-platforms).)

 ## Require backend only when ready